filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled if there is a need to run Wayland server on the target system.

 ### X
-Append the `x11` value to the `-Dplatforms=` option and pass it together with `-Dglvnd=true` option to the meson build command.
+Append the `x11` value to the `-Dplatforms=` option and pass it to the meson build command.
 Enable support for X11 (X Windows System, aka X) platform for various Mesa drivers to allow indirect GLX rendering, DRI or DRM within X server applications (depending on enabled backends and drivers).

 This flag should be enabled if the target system runs X11.